Tony Elliott (American football coach): Early life

 Elliott spent portions of his early childhood homeless on the streets of Los Angeles, California with his mother and sister.
 When he was 9 years old, his mother was killed in a car accident and he was sent to live with an aunt and uncle in South Carolina, where he began playing football and basketball.

 Playing career

 Elliott graduated from James Island High School in Charleston in 1997, where he was a football and basketball star for the Trojans.
 After attending the United States Air Force Academy Preparatory School as a football recruit in 1997, Elliott played college football at Clemson University under head coach Tommy Bowden.
-He came to Clemson in the fall of 1999 as a walk-on.
+He came to Clemson in the fall of 1999 as a walk-on wide receiver.
 He was selected team captain in 2003, a rare accomplishment for a walk-on.
 He finished his career at Clemson with 4 letters and 44 games with 4 starts.
 Elliott won All-ACC academic honors as a student athlete.